 ESO uses LN_2 by preference.
-If other substances than LN_2 or LHe are to be used, the E-ELT SSE must be informed before purchase.
+If other substances than LN_2 or LHe are to be used, the respective SSE must be informed before purchase.

-A Cryogenics Safety Specialist shall be appointed to oversee the operation of cryogenics, and to ensure adequate security to prevent unauthorised access.
+A Cryogenics Safety Specialist is appointed in Garching, to oversee the operation of cryogenics, and to ensure adequate security to prevent unauthorised access.

-Small containers (usually Dewars of 120/ 50 litres) are used to bring LN_2 to the experiments and instrument test benches.
+Small containers (usually Dewars of 120/ 50 litres) are used to bring LN2 to the experiments and instrument test benches.
 They may be used in four different ways:

 - A Dewar supplies LN2 directly via a vacuum-insulated pipe to the instrument.
-These are called continuous flow cryostats. - Another type of instrument, that uses a bath cryostat, is normally refilled with LN2 from a storage tank once or twice a day using removable hoses. - Instruments that are permanently connected to a storage tank that is exchanged every few days.
-Refilling takes place automatically, once or twice a day. - Instruments that are only pre-cooled with LN2 from a pressurised storage tank for approximately 24 to 36 hours, and then use a closed-cycle cooler to keep it cold, while the LN2 line is disconnected, emptied and sealed to prevent cryo-pumping inside the pre-cooling lines inside the vessel.
+These are called continuous flow cryostats (i.e., VIMOS, NAOS). - Another type of instrument, that uses a bath cryostat, is normally refilled with LN2 from a storage tank once or twice a day using removable hoses (i.e., SINFONI, FORS). - Instruments that are permanently connected to a storage tank that is exchanged every few days.
+Refilling takes place automatically, once or twice a day (i.e., VLT instruments). - Instruments that are only pre-cooled with LN2 from a pressurised storage tank for approximately 24 to 36 hours, and then use a closed-cycle cooler to keep it cold, while the LN2 line is disconnected, emptied and sealed to prevent cryo-pumping inside the pre-cooling lines inside the vessel.

-15.1 Hazards associated with cryogenics
+14.1 Hazards associated with cryogenics